 - The Sponsored Parent (Temporary) Visa (Subclass 870): This visa allows your parents to stay in Australia temporarily for up to 5 years.

-- The Contributory Aged Parent visa (Temporary) visa (Subclass 884) and Contributory Aged Parent visa (Subclass 864): Although the 2-step visa process is quicker, it is more expensive than the subclass 804 visa.
+- The Contributory Aged Parent visa (Temporary) visa (Subclass 884) and Contributory Aged Parent visa (Subclass 864): These are visas more expensive than the subclass 804 visa.
 Additionally, it is more expensive than applying straight for the Contributory Aged Parent visa (subclass 864), but the expense is dispersed over a longer period of time.
 You will not be granted a Bridging Visa if you lodge a Contributory Parent Visa of any variety in Australia.

 Q: Where can I get more information about the Aged Parent Visa?

-A: You can get more information about the Aged Parent Visa on the website of the Department of Home Affairs (DHA).
-You can also consult with a migration lawyer for hands-on guidance for your visa application.
+A: You can get more information about the Aged Parent Visa on the website of the Department of Home Affairs.
+You can also consult with a migration lawyer for hands-on guidance on your visa application.

 Start Your Aged Parent Visa Application Today